What is OpenVoice?

 Through our benchmarking of the OpenVoice TTS component on SaladCloud GPUs, we have identified the following:

 To put these findings in perspective, let’s compare them with the pricing structure of Azure’s Speech Services.
-Azure Speech Services offer various tiers and features in their pricing model.
+Azure Speech Services offers various tiers and features in its pricing model.

 For standard text-to-speech (TTS) services, the price is $1 per hour for real-time processing and $0.36 per hour for batch processing.